Zhouyuan-Chen/Zhouyuan-Chen.github.io/_portfolio/project9.md

 I learned a lot about implementing remeshing in this project.

-Oh, I will write a note about the topology preserve for collapse operation soon!
+I want to write a note about the topology preserves for collapse operation later(If time allows me to do so).
 Because, in my opinion, it is the most tricky thing in this project.

--->